 Rock uses the glue to hold in place the leather before stitching on most of his projects.
-For the pass eight years he uses CatPaw or Barge glue only.
+For the past eight years he uses CatPaw or Barge glue only.
 He used to use Pliobond glue and while it can probably hang a small Chevy block off if it once it's cured, you can't be in the same room with the item for more than a few minutes before you start seeing tiny turkey's with straw hats and midget monkeys coming through the keyholes.
 The fume just doesn’t seem to ever go away.
 He quickly learns this one, so no more Pliobond glue in his shop.

-He now exclusively braids all his projects with purchase kangaroo leather lace from Knotty Linda.
-The Kangaroo laces are more expensive then calf lace at a ratio of approx 3:1, but the finish products are remarkable.
+Rock purchase his Kangaroo laces from Knotty Linda from North Saanich British Colombia, Canada, as she is the only Canadian National reseller of kangaroo leather lace in Canada, produced by the prestigious Packer Leather Tannery of Australia.
+Kangaroo leather is one of the strongest lightweight leathers available today, and he know also first-hand that this leather lace is simply beautiful for braiding.
+He now exclusively braids or laces all his projects with purchase kangaroo leather The Kangaroo laces are more expensive then calf lace at a ratio of approx 3:1, but the finish products are remarkable.
 This is the best kangaroo leather lace he ever used and he is proud to tell you where he obtains it.
-Yes directly from Knotty Linda.

-A little about the Packer Leather Tannery of Australia, they purchases kangaroo skins harvested through Australia’s government licensed harvest program.
+A little about the Packer Leather Tannery of Australia, they purchase kangaroo skins harvested through Australia’s government licensed harvest program.
 Only 4 of the 53 species of kangaroos are harvested and the population of these species at last count was in excess of 31 million.
 Only vegetable tanned kangaroo hide hides are used to cut lace to ensure an excellent finished product that is strong, soft and abrasive resistant.

 Copyright © Rock Leather Works.